 2.)
 Consider Sticking with Cash Back: If comparing various rewards programs and redemption values sounds too complicated and annoying, try sticking with cash back credit cards instead.
 There are plenty of cash back cards that offer 1-5% cash back on your purchases, which can quickly add up to a nice fat check at the end of each year.

 3.)
 Check for 0% Interest Promotions and Balance Transfer Fees: Planning to use your new credit card as a way to finally get rid of lingering high-interest debt?
 Credit issuers know that credit cards with no annual fee are commonly used for this purpose, so many card offers include 0% interest promotions on both purchases and balance transfers.
+These offers are by and large reserved for consumers with good credit, though there are balance transfer credit cards for fair credit consumers available.

 Make sure you not only compare the length of the 0% interest promotions (many cards currently offer up to 18 months of no interest), but also take a close look at the balance transfer fees which could range from zero to as high as 5%.
 If "simple" is what you're really aiming for, my recommendation would be to avoid going through all the calculations and just choose a card like the Capital One Cash Rewards.
 It features no annual fee, 1.5% cash back (including a 50% bonus on the cash back you earn each year), and there aren't any limits on the amount of cash back you can earn.